Francesco Ressico, Veronica Peverelli, Zeudia Pastore

 Clifford Patten works at the University of Innsbruck.
 His research focuses on Ultramafic-hosted volcanogenic massive sulfide deposits.
 He is interested in the mobilisation of metals during the formation and evolution of the oceanic crust.
 Therefore, he combines field observations with geochemical analyses.

 “Ultramafic-hosted volcanogenic massive sulfide deposits: an overlooked sub-class of VMS deposit forming in complex tectonic environments“ watch here

 Matt Tarling is a field-based structural geologist and currently a post-doc at McGill University.
 Using a field to nanoscale approach, he studies serpentinites from the perspective of understanding deformation in large faults and shear zones.
 In this talk, he will discuss leveraging the combined mineralogical and structural complexity of deformed serpentinites to better understand steady-state deformation processes in serpentinite faults.

 “Serpentinite rheological behaviour captured in micro-structural and -mineralogical complexity“ watch here

 Dr. John M. Aiken is a computational scientist who has experience across disciplines in using machine learning, statistics, and software development to reach solutions.
 He has worked on a variety of problems and enjoys learning new topics and new technology that connect across disciplines.
 At Expert Analytics John works on problems related to global scale spatio-temporal modeling and CO2 sequestration.
 John is also affiliated as a Researcher at the University of Oslo in the Njord Centre for Studies of the Physics of the Earth.

-“Constraining Peridotite Alteration Rates with AI and ML“ register here
+“Constraining Peridotite Alteration Rates with AI and ML“ watch here

 Juan Carlos de Obeso